mahmoud/sedimental/entries/statistics_for_software.md

 <img width="20%" align="right" src="/uploads/illo/stats_oveflow.png">
 First we designate a `counter`, which will be incremented for every data point seen.
-The `reservoir` is generally a list or array of predefined `size` Now we can begin adding data.
+The `reservoir` is generally a list or array of predefined `size`.
+Now we can begin adding data.
 Until we encounter `size` elements, elements are added directly to `reservoir`.
 Once `reservoir` is full, incoming data points have a `size / counter` chance to replace an existing sample point.
 We never look at the value